One Day in the Life of Type 1 Diabetes

 Diabetes is debilitating.
 Diabetes is devastating.
 Diabetes is draining.

 We’re allowed to have good days and bad days; just like everyone else.
 We just need to be prepared.
-Even on our bad days, we are still diabetics.
+Even on our bad days, we are still people with diabetes.
 We still have to stop and test our blood sugars and give insulin.
 We have highs (fun fact: we don’t understand how odd it sounds to others when we’re in public and say, “I think I’m high”) and then we also have lows (literally).
-Our blood sugars can jump to 25.4 mmol/l (457 mg/dl) then plummet to 2.1 mmol/l (38 mg/dl).
-We deal with the unquenchable thirst, headaches and emotional meltdowns when we’re high, then later deal with the ravenous hunger when we’re low.
+Our blood sugars can jump to 457 mg/dL25.4 mmol/L then plummet to 38 mg/dL2.1 mmol/L. We deal with the unquenchable thirst, headaches and emotional meltdowns when we’re high, then later deal with the ravenous hunger when we’re low.
 Diabetes is in absolutely no way, “easy” to manage.
 In fact, sometimes it feels like you can’t manage at all.

 Anyone can develop Type 1 diabetes.
 No, it isn’t a lifestyle disease, and no, it’s not infectious.

 One day, your pancreas can simply just stop producing insulin.
 It can hit you at any age; it can affect both sexes and any race.
 Diabetes does not discriminate.
-In Australia, Type 1 diabetes accounts for around 10% of all diagnosed diabetic cases.
+In Australia, type 1 diabetes accounts for around 10 percent of all diagnosed diabetic cases.
 This number is rising.

-I have had Type 1 diabetes for 11 years, 5 months and 10 days.
+I have had type 1 diabetes for 11 years, five months and 10 days.
 I have had over 30,000 blood sugar tests and 18,000 injections/site changes.
 I am only 21.
-In 1974, researchers claimed that a cure was only 5 years away.
+In 1974, researchers claimed that a cure was only five years away.
 It’s now 2015.
-I don’t wish to live another 11 years, 5 months and 10 days with diabetes.
+I don’t wish to live another 11 years, five months and 10 days with diabetes.
 Diabetes is hard; however, we are more than a disease, a disorder or a sickness.
 We are children and young people with love in our hearts and beauty in our souls.
 We have the power and our health is in our hands.
 We won’t let our diagnosis rule us.
 We’re far more than that.